 “However, sensitive skin is not only sensitive to the sun, but also to the ingredients in certain creams and moisturisers,” says Wilding.
-A sunscreen that has been specially formulated for sensitive skin would provide protection and avoid unnecessary breakouts and skin irritations.
+A sunscreen specially formulated for sensitive skin will prevent unnecessary breakouts and skin irritations.
 “Those with sensitive skin should not shy away from summer, but they should enjoy it using the right protection.”
 Dr Elizabeth Tanzi, from the Department of Dermatology in Baltimore, says sunscreens with non-chemical ingredients work best for sensitive skins.
 Look for sunscreen with zinc oxide and titanium dioxide, which provide both UVA and UVB protection, she advises.

-Sunlight is one of the main sources of Vitamin D, an essential nutrient that is used to prevent muscle weakness, promote bone density and keep depression and other ailments at bay.
-But after months of lockdown, which saw many people spending most of their time indoors, more people are being diagnosed with Vitamin D deficiencies.
-In fact, in the United Kingdom, the National Health Service has recommended that those who spent extensive periods indoors during lockdown should consider a daily dose of Vitamin D, which is also considered to be an immune booster.
+Sunlight is one of the main sources of Vitamin D. This essential nutrient is used to prevent muscle weakness, promote bone density and keep depression and other ailments at bay.
+But after months of lockdown, more people are being diagnosed with Vitamin D deficiencies.
+In the United Kingdom, the National Health Service has recommended that those who spent extensive periods indoors during lockdown should consider a daily dose of Vitamin D.

 Contrary to popular belief, sun exposure is not the only way to boost your vitamin D intake.
 Cansa argues that while UV radiation is one source of the vitamin, it is not necessarily the best because of the increased risk of skin cancer.
 Speaking at the American Academy of Dermatology’s SKIN academy (Academy) in Washington, Tanzi said: “UV radiation is the most preventable risk factor for the development of skin cancer, which is the most common form of cancer in this country.
 There are more than an estimated one million new cases of skin cancer every year.
 Despite this fact, there remains a tremendous amount of misinformation about UV exposure – especially in relation to vitamin D.”

 Sun safety for all skin types is so important.
-If you have sensitive skin, and therefore have to minimise your exposure to the sun, be sure to take in Vitamin D through the food you eat.
+If you have sensitive skin, minimise your exposure to the sun.
+Also be sure to take in Vitamin D through the food you eat.
 Fatty fish and fortified healthy cereals, cheese and milk are all good sources of Vitamin D.